jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

   numbers.forEach { println(it) }
   ```

-But if you use the `map` function, behaviour will be different:
+However, if you use the `map` function, behaviour will be different:
   ```kotlin
   val numbers = listOf(1, 2, 3, 4, 5, 6)
   val squared = numbers.map {